 books of account examined by us, in respect of statutory dues:

-as applicable, with the appropriate authorities during the year.
+applicable to it with the appropriate authorities during the year.

-statutory dues outstanding as at March 31, 2014 for a period of more
+statutory dues outstanding as at March 31, 2015 for a period of more

 than six months from the date they became payable.